Clean Communication: 5 Tips To Improve Your Team's Organization and Structure

 Communicate Updates on Program Basics

 When the action begins, there’s important information that needs to be shared with parents.
 These include details on where practices and games will be held; what equipment is required for training or participating in off-season programs; guidelines on issues that can trigger disciplinary action which could result in a child being bumped off the program.
-These details can change, so it’s crucial to keep parents informed via a centralized platform such as an easy-to-navigate website or a newsletter.
+These details can change, so it’s crucial to keep parents informed via an easy-to-navigate website, a newsletter or a "you made the team" letter.

 Address Parent Concerns